Click on an image to enlarge

 On rotting wood, I found these cream, coral fruitbodies, which split into around three tiny spikes at the top.

-The tips did not bruise and they had a vague spicy scent.
+The tips did not bruise and they had a vaguely spicy scent.

 The next week, Day 8 (23 September 2023), the bases had turned slightly vinaceous and the tips slightly yellow.